MrGoogol/computer-vision-container/README.md

 - cuDNN7.4.1.5 for deeep learning in CNN's

-- Hot Reloading: code updates will automatically update in container.
+- Hot Reloading: code updates will automatically update in container from /apps folder.

 - TensorBoard is on localhost:6006 and GPU enabled Jupyter is on localhost:8888.

-- Python 3.6
+- Python 3.6.7

 - Only Pascal and Turing arch are supported